 If your Mac responds not as quickly as it used to be, you might need to clean it.
 As you use it, all kinds of cache files are generated.
 And most of them are useless.
 This article below tells you what kind of cache files can be cleaned, where are them and how to clean them.

 There is no doubt that Macs run effortlessly!
 But you need to keep the Mac in good shape like other machines!
 If you take a little preventative maintenance measure for Mac then your Mac will run smoothly for you!
-You could speed up you Mac by cleaning up the cache files often.
+You could speed up your Mac by cleaning up the cache files often.
 It will not hamper the system but will speed up the Mac.

 It is very easy to find and check the cache files on the Mac system!
 You can find and check cache files of the Mac system along with web browsers using the corresponding menu options.

 User cache files: If you are using your Mac for a long time then all active applications created their cache files in the Mac OS X and grabbed storage space.
-Your applications created caches for their smooth functioning and some are large in size.
+Your applications created caches for their smooth functioning and some are large.
 If you are not using the applications then it is better to delete the cache files and get some free space.
 You will find the user cache files in the ~/Library/ where they were created and can easily clear the cache files manually.

-First you need to go to the "Go to Folder" menu by hitting Command+Shift+G from your Mac OS X Desktop.
+First, you need to go to the "Go to Folder" menu by hitting Command+Shift+G from your Mac OS X Desktop.
 Then you need to type ~/Library/Caches/.
 Now you can delete ALL the cache files or can delete specific application cache files manually.
-Just search for the application name, find the application and delete the application cache files manually or press Command+Delete to send to the trash and empty out the Trash by clicking "Empty Trash" option.
+Just search for the application name, find the application and delete the application cache files manually or press Command+Delete to send to the trash and empty the Trash by clicking the "Empty Trash" option.

 Language cache files: Most of the applications contain more than a dozen of specific language files on your Mac.
 Most of the language files are useless for you because you do not speak most of the languages!
 Such files are wasting the storage space on the Mac and you can safely remove those unwanted language files from your Mac manually.